 The State College AAUW Used Book Sale is one of the largest on the East Coast, attracting dealers and private patrons from as far away as Maine, Georgia, Iowa, Maryland, New York and Ohio.
 Last year, over 8,000 people took advantage of the bargains offered during the 4-day sale.

-This event would not be possible without the help of our volunteers, whom we ask to become AAUW members.
-Throughout the year, volunteers staff the Donation Center on Monday evenings, 6 - 8 p.m.; Tuesdays and Wednesdays, 9 a.m. - 2:30 p.m.
+The AAUW State College Used Book Sale would not be possible without the help of our volunteers, whom we ask to become AAUW members.